Sales Manager’s Guide to Leading Effective Weekly Coaching Sessions

 This model assumes the sales manager has created an environment around accountability, and has gained compliance from the sales team.
 Consequences must be implemented for lack of compliance.
 The ultimate compliance is termination.
 However, if a sales manager has established that they are there to listen to the salespeople and be empathetic, compliance will come more easily.
 If you need more help with a culture of accountability, send me an email.

 For specific help coaching sales managers and salespeople, we might be able to help with one of our platforms and services.
+Shoot us a message or give us a call for more info.

 With 30+ years of experience in business development, sales, sales coaching, and sales management positions, Walter has gained a deep understanding of, and rare insight into managing and implementing a sales process.
 His unique, best-in-class sales assessment tools and CRM software have proven to be exactly what businesses need to transform their sales team and process.